Trey Mancini Player Props: Cubs vs. Cardinals

 Trey Mancini At The Plate

+- In 53.9% of his 76 games this season, Mancini has picked up at least one hit.
+He's also had 11 multi-hit games.

-- He has gone deep in 5.4% of his games this year, and 1.6% of his trips to the plate.
+- He has gone deep in 5.3% of his games this season, and 1.6% of his chances at the plate.

-- Mancini has had at least one RBI in 24.3% of his games this season (18 of 74), with more than one RBI five times (6.8%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 19 games this season (25.0%), Mancini has picked up an RBI, and in five of those games (6.6%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- In 23 of 74 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 30.3% of his games this year, with more than one run scored in 9.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.